The Maximum Sentence for Domestic Violence Depends on Several Factors

 Domestic Violence in Michigan

 Enhanced Sentence for Prior Convictions

 Other Consequences of a Domestic Violence Conviction

 Even a first domestic violence conviction can result in immigration and firearm consequences.
 An alien convicted of domestic violence can be deported, refused entry into the United States, or denied US citizenship.
 With decades of experience representing aliens charged with domestic violence and other assaultive crimes, LEWIS & DICKSTEIN, P.L.L.C. has achieved unparalleled success in negotiating resolutions to minimize immigration consequences.
 If the punishment for domestic violence exceeds one year, the immigration consequences, including the possibility of deportation, are even harsher.
 A sentence of over one year can result from several domestic violence felony charges, such as domestic strangulation and felonious assault against a person with a domestic relationship.

-Even if you’re guilty, You Still May be Able to Avoid a Conviction
+Even if you’re guilty, You Still May be Able to Avoid a Conviction.

 How to Get a Good Sentence for Domestic Violence

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has a renowned record of achieving favorable results for clients charged with domestic violence in Oakland, Wayne and Macomb Counties and throughout Michigan.
-When you need someone to stand up and fight you, no matter what the challenge, we will have your back and we will not let you down.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has an outstanding record of achieving favorable results for clients charged with domestic violence in Oakland, Wayne, and Macomb Counties and throughout Michigan.
+When you need someone to stand up and fight you, no matter the challenge, we will have your back, and we will not let you down.
 The punishment for domestic violence includes direct and indirect consequences.
 If you call us for a free consultation, we will answer all of your questions, address each of your concerns, and find a way to help you.